marcjwilliams1/SubClonalSelection.jl/README.md

 ```
 ![plot](/example/oneclone/plots/posterior-1clone.png)

-Note the ground truth of the parameters are:
+Note the ground truth of the parameters in this case are:
 ```
   mu = 20.0
   clonalmutations = 200
+  s = 0.6
-  t = 7.3
+  t = 8.3
   cellularity = 0.8
   freq = 0.59
   scmuts = 180